Your Ultimate Wedding-Planning Timeline

 12+ Months: Find and Secure Your Venues

-"Draw up your guest list before booking your venue," says contributing editor David Stark, of David Stark Design and Production in Brooklyn.
+"Draw up your guest list before booking your venue," says contributing editor David Stark, of David Stark Design and Production in Brooklyn, New York.
 "There's nothing worse than falling in love with a locale and wanting way more guests than it can accommodate."

 Every wedding venue has its pluses and minuses, so find a spot that's convenient, exciting, and cost-effective.